pyrogram/pyrogram/docs/source/faq.rst

 Can I use Bot API's file_ids in Pyrogram?
 -----------------------------------------

-Definitely!
-All file ids you might have taken from the Bot API are 100% compatible and re-usable in Pyrogram...
+:strike:`Definitely!
+All file ids you might have taken from the Bot API are 100% compatible and re-usable in Pyrogram.`

-...at least for now.
+Starting from :doc:`Pyrogram v0.14.1 (Layer 100) <releases/v0.14.1>`, the file_id format of all photo-like objects has
+changed.
+Types affected are: :obj:`~pyrogram.Thumbnail`, :obj:`~pyrogram.ChatPhoto` and :obj:`~pyrogram.Photo`.
+Any
+other file id remains compatible with the Bot API.

 Telegram is slowly changing some server's internals and it's doing it in such a way that file ids are going to break inevitably.
 Not only this, but it seems that the new, hypothetical, file ids could also possibly expire at anytime, thus